Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Discover a collection of fascinating facts about the city of Glasgow in this article.
-Discover the city’s history, its people and its world-class tourist attractions.
+Discover a collection of fascinating facts about the Scottish city of Glasgow in this article, which covers the city’s history, its people, and its world-class tourist attractions.

 30 interesting facts about Glasgow

 As the largest city in Scotland, Glasgow has a lot to offer visiting tourists.
-From the mighty River Clyde to the historic Merchant City you’re guaranteed to have a great time whether you’re a 20-something on the hunt for trendy bars or a pensioner on the lookout for historic attractions.
+From the mighty River Clyde to the historic Merchant City, you’re guaranteed to have a great time in Glasgow whether you’re a 20-something on the hunt for trendy bars or a pensioner on the lookout for historic attractions.

 It’s an impressive city too, and not just because of its 1,500-year history.

-While Glasgow is arguably not quite as attractive as Edinburgh it easily rivals it in every other category with the biggest collection of theatres, restaurants, museums and art galleries in Scotland along with a huge number of public parks including Kelvingrove Park and Glasgow Green.
+While Glasgow city centre is arguably not quite as attractive as Edinburgh’s, it easily rivals it in every other category with the biggest collection of theatres, restaurants, museums and art galleries in Scotland, along with a huge number of public parks including Kelvingrove Park and Glasgow Green.

-It’s also the best place in the country to go shopping and no visit to the city is complete without taking a wander around Argyle and Buchanan Streets before popping into the bars and restaurants in the city centre.
+It’s also the best place in the country to go shopping, and no visit to the city is complete without taking a wander down Argyle and Buchanan Streets before popping into the bars and restaurants on the Finnieston Strip.

-If you’ve never been before you’ll find it’s supremely easy to get around thanks to an amazing array of travel options and it even has its own underground metro system (more on that later).
+If you’ve never been to Glasgow before, you’ll find it’s supremely easy to get around thanks to an amazing array of travel options that include buses and taxis on virtually every street, as well as Scotland’s only underground metro system (more on that later).

-1. Glasgow has connections to the River Clyde that go back to the Roman empire and beyond.
-For millennia, the river was a prime fishing site for Scotland’s ancient tribes so when the Romans arrived 2,000 years ago they built a series of outposts in a bid to conquer them.
-Unfortunately for the Romans, thanks to the ‘welcome’ they got from the native Picts they had to spend a huge amount of resources manning the enormous Antonine Wall, and just 23 years after building it they decided to pack up and leave Scotland for good.
+1. Glasgow has connections to the River Clyde that go back to the Roman Empire.
+For millennia, the river was a prime fishing site for Scotland’s ancient tribes, so when the Romans arrived 2,000 years ago the tribes people did not take kindly to the outposts built along the Antonine Wall.
+The Romans had to spend a huge amount of resources manning the vast wall, and just 23 years after it was completed they decided it was easier to pack up and leave Scotland for good.

-2. Although less substantial than Hadrian’s Wall, the Antonine Wall was just as impressive with great mounds of turf reaching 3 metres in height and ditches that were up to 5 metres deep.
+2. Although less substantial than Hadrian’s Wall, the Antonine Wall was just as impressive, with great mounds of turf reaching 3 metres in height and ditches that were up to 5 metres deep.
 It stretched from the Firth of Clyde all the way to the Firth of Forth and was manned by more than 7,000 troops.
-Those Picts really must have been a terrifying bunch.
+Those Picts must have been absolutely terrifying to warrant such monumental defences.

 3. The Glasgow that we know today was officially founded in the 6th century, long after the Romans had left their outposts.
-St. Mungo established a church on the Molendinar Burn on the site that is now Glasgow Cathedral and over time the church attracted pilgrims who wanted to visit St. Mungo’s final resting place, which in turn drew market traders who sold their produce to them.
-As the church grew in religious importance so did the number of pilgrims which led to the growth of the market town.
+St. Mungo established a church on the Molendinar Burn on the site that is now Glasgow Cathedral, which eventually attracted pilgrims who wanted to visit St. Mungo’s final resting place after he died.
+Over time, this increasingly important religious site attracted market traders who subsequently built shops and made permanent homes near the church.

 5. The name ‘Glasgow’ appeared for the first time in the early 1100s as ‘Glasgu’ or ‘Glascou’.
-In the Gaelic language it means green hollow which probably refers to a ravine located to the east of Glasgow Cathedral.
-The title ‘dear green place’ is used to refer to Glasgow to this day.
+In the Gaelic language it means green hollow, which probably refers to a ravine located to the east of Glasgow Cathedral.
+The title ‘dear green place’ is often still used by Glaswegians when referring to Glasgow.

 6. Gaelic is still spoken in Glasgow and its use in the city is one of the highest in Scotland outside the Highlands.
-In fact, the only city in Scotland with a higher percentage of Gaelic speakers is Inverness which is generally accepted as the unofficial capital of the Scottish Highlands.
+In fact, the only city in Scotland with a higher percentage of Gaelic speakers is Inverness, which is generally accepted as the capital of the Highlands.
 The Gaelic-only TV station BBC Alba has its studios on the River Clyde.

-8. Glasgow Cathedral is one of the oldest buildings in the city but many visitors don’t realize the oldest house is located at the head of Castle Street a short distance from the cathedral.
-Provand’s Lordship was originally built in 1471 as part of St. Nicholas hospital and it’s one of only four medieval buildings still standing in Glasgow.
+8. Glasgow Cathedral is one of the oldest buildings in the city, but many visitors don’t realize the oldest house is located nearby at the head of Castle Street, a short distance from the cathedral.
+Provand’s Lordship was originally built in 1471 as part of St. Nicholas hospital, and it’s one of only four medieval buildings still standing in Glasgow today.

-9. The magnificent University of Glasgow is as much a symbol of the city as the cathedral.
+9. The magnificent University of Glasgow is as much a symbol of the city as the cathedral is.
 Founded in 1451, it’s the fourth-oldest university in the world and today serves as a place of learning for over 30,000 students.

-11. If you were to pop into your local time machine and travel back to 1938 you’d find Glasgow had far more people than it does today.
-At its peak, the city housed more than 1.1 million residents but with the building of new towns like Livingstone and Cumbernauld those numbers decreased as people gradually relocated away from the noise and pollution.
+11. If you were to hop into your local time machine and travel back to 1938 you’d find that Glasgow had far more people back then than it does today.
+At its peak, the city housed more than 1.1 million residents, but with the building of new towns like Livingstone and Cumbernauld those numbers decreased as people gradually relocated away from the noise and pollution of the city centre.

 12. One of the biggest industries in Glasgow stems from its location on the River Clyde.
-Shipbuilding on the Clyde started in the 15th-century and continues to this day although it has reduced in size significantly from its heyday in the 1900s.
-In total, over 30,000 ships were built across all the shipyards on the river.
+Shipbuilding on the Clyde started in the 15th-century and continues to this day, although it has reduced in size significantly from its heyday in the 1900s.
+In total, over 30,000 ships were built across all the shipyards on the River Clyde.

-13. It’s a well-known fact that Glasgow’s shipbuilding industry was the envy of the world but it might surprise you to know that during the industrial revolution the riverbed was so shallow in places it could be walked across.
-The industrious Glaswegians solved the problem by dredging the river over the course of 53 years and removing more than 108,000 tonnes of sediment.
+13. It’s a well-known fact that Glasgow’s shipbuilding industry was the envy of the world, but it might surprise you to know that during the industrial revolution the riverbed was so shallow in places it could be walked across.
+The industrious Glaswegians solved the problem by dredging the river over the course of 53 years and removing over 108,000 tonnes of sediment.

 15. Glasgow is home to more people than any other city in Scotland.
-As of 2021 there 591,000 people living in Glasgow which makes it the seventh most populated city in the United Kingdom, while Edinburgh comes ninth with 465,000.
+As of 2021 there 591,000 people living in Glasgow which makes it the seventh most populated city in the United Kingdom.
+Edinburgh comes ninth with 465,000.
 Those numbers pale into insignificance against London though, which is bursting at the seams with more than 7.5 million people.
-Think I’ll stay in Scotland, thanks very much.

 16. Although Glasgow has the biggest population it isn’t the biggest city by area.
 That award goes to Edinburgh which covers 102 square miles compared to Glasgow’s 68 square miles.